tigase/tigase-muc/src/main/restructure/Database.rst

 They are placed in ``database/`` directory of installation package and named in ``dbtype-mucversion.sql``, where ``dbname`` in name of database type which this schema supports and ``version`` is version of a MUC component for which this schema is designed.

 You need to manually select schema for correct database and component and load this schema to database.
-For more information about loading database schema look into `??? <#Database Preparation>`__ section of `??? <#Tigase XMPP Server Administration Guide>`__
+For more information about loading database schema look into `Database Preparation <#Database Preparation>`__ section of `Tigase XMPP Server Administration Guide <#Tigase XMPP Server Administration Guide>`__

 Upgrade of database schema
 ----------------------------

 Database schema for our components may change between versions and if so it needs to be updated before new version may be started.
-To upgrade schema please follow instuctions from `Preparation of database <#_preparation_of_database>`__ section.
+To upgrade schema please follow instuctions from :ref:`Preparation of database<Preparation_of_database>` section.

 ..
 Note::